mechanical-turk/cobalt-base/README.md

 run();
 ```

 And that's it.
-Now we can execute `generate component my-first-component` and `generate component my-second-component --stateless`.
+Now we can execute ... generate component my-first-component` and `... generate component my-second-component --stateless`.
 This will create the files exactly the way we want them to be.

 #Bin Executable